-Lincona is the third largest property in BOF's portfolio accounting for 18% of its fair value and 17% of BOF's gross assets.
-The property is a complex of three connected office buildings (total NLA of 10,849 sqm) and a parking facility for 378 vehicles.
+Lincona accounted for 12% of the portfolio's total fair value on 30 September 2016.
+The property is a complex of three connected office buildings (total NLA of 10,859 sqm) and a parking facility for 378 vehicles.
 Babycenter, a standalone building of 674 sqm acquired together with the whole complex in July 2011, was disposed in March 2015 for EUR 1.0m with an annualised return of 24%.
-Lincona was the first asset acquired by BOF and remains the single office asset in the portfolio.
+Lincona was the first asset acquired by BOF and remained the only office in the portfolio until the acquisition of G4S Headquarters in July 2016.